Dasharo/docs/docs/unified-test-documentation/dasharo-performance/414-pfsense-serial-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BPS003.001 Boot pfSense (serial output) stable from disk after reboot
+## BPS003.001 Boot pfSense LTS CE (serial output) from disk after reboot

 **Test description**

-This test aims to verify that pfSense (serial output) stable could be booted from the disk on the DUT after reboot.
+This test aims to verify that pfSense LTS CE (serial output) could be booted from the disk on the DUT after reboot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = pfSense (serial output) stable
+1. `OPERATING_SYSTEM` = pfSense CE serial 2.6.0

 **Test setup**